Rectangle Body Shape: Complete Style Guide

 What is a rectangle body shape?

-A rectangle body shape (also called straight, athletic, or banana shape) features similar measurements at the bust, waist, and hips with minimal waist definition (waist less than 9 inches smaller than bust/hips).
-This creates a straight, column-like silhouette.
-About 46% of women have this body type, making it the most common female body shape.
+A rectangle body shape (also called straight, athletic, or banana shape) is where the bust, waist, and hips all measure within about 2 to 3 inches of each other, and the waist is less than 9 inches smaller than the bust or hips.
+The result is a straight, column-like silhouette with minimal natural waist definition.
+According to the SizeUSA study of 6,318 women by NC State University, about 46% of women have this body type — which makes it the most common female body shape by a significant margin.

 What are the measurements for a rectangle body shape?